DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

     });
 ```

 As promised, not too complicated.
-Links however are @DSharpPlus.Entities.DiscordLinkButtonComponent, which takes a URL
+Links however are `DiscordLinkButtonComponent`, which takes a URL
 as its first parameter, and the label.
 Link buttons can also have an emoji, like regular buttons.

 Lets also add a second row of buttons, but disable them, so the user can't push them all willy-nilly.